37 Weeks Pregnant: The Countdown Begins

 Pre-natal hiccups get your little one ready to breathe.

 Inside the womb, babies get all the oxygen they need through the umbilical vein, from your blood supply.
 At birth, the dress rehearsals are all done, and it’s the moment of truth for your baby’s lungs.
-That’s why she practices her breathing before then, contracting her diaphragm and inhaling amniotic fluid in and out.
+That’s why your baby practices their breathing before then, contracting their diaphragm and inhaling amniotic fluid in and out.

 Pregnancy Quote of the Week